mkfilipiuk/AAML_Bagrat_Ter-Akopyan_Michal_Filipiuk/README.md

 No data augmentation techniques are used.

-Download the data https://grouplens.org/datasets/movielens/20m/ and put it into the ./data directory To preprocess the ML-20m dataset you can run:
+Download the data from https://grouplens.org/datasets/movielens/20m/ and put it into the ./data directory.

+To preprocess the ML-20m dataset you can run:

 ```bash